takluyver/pynsist/doc/index.rst

 pynsist is a tool to build Windows installers for your Python applications.
-The installers bundle Python itself, so you can distribute your application to people who don't have Windows installed.
+The installers bundle Python itself, so you can distribute your application to people who don't have Python installed.

 At present, pynsist requires Python 3.3 or above.